Module 11, Part 1: Lab Day#

 program for the management of the boats of a rowing club, where a club member is

-represented as an object of the class Member
+represented as an object of the class Member.

 The key difference with 02 - Rowing Club is that a boat must be

-now represented an object of the class Boat
+now represented an object of the class Boat, that offers the constructor

 and methods discussed below.
-Overall, the idea is that the class Boat
+Overall, the idea is that the class Boat must

-s (if any) are sitting in a boat object.
+provide methods to manage which Members (if any) are sitting in a boat object.

-Your task is to edit the file Boat.java
+Your task is to edit the file Boat.java provided in the handout, and implement

-with the following constructor and methods.
+a class called Boat with the following constructor and methods.
 Besides, your

-can include all the fields you like, but they
+definition of the class Boat can include all the fields you like, but they

-must be all private
+must be all private.

 public Boat(int seats)